c3lang/c3-web/src/content/docs/references/docs/contracts.md

 `@param` supports `[in]` `[out]` and `[inout]`.
 These are only applicable for pointer arguments. `[in]` disallows writing to the variable, `[out]` disallows reading from the variable.
 Without an annotation, pointers may both be read from and written to without checks.
+If an `&` is placed in front of the annotation (e.g. `[&in]`), then this means the pointer must be non-null and is checked for `null`.

 | Type          | readable? | writable? | use as "in"? | use as "out"? | use as "inout" |
 |---------------|:---------:|:---------:|:------------:|:-------------:|:--------------:|